vmware-tanzu/tanzu-cli/docs/plugindev/build_stage_styleguide_checklist.md

 * [ ] **Does interaction deactivate when not using a tty interface?** (importance: high)
 * [ ] **Is there helpful behavior if no required arg or flags are specified?** (importance: medium)
-  * For example: show help, show error, or provide interactive prompt
+  * For example: show help, show error, or provide an interactive prompt

 ### Execution